 Alissa is now the Volunteer Coordinator for our organization and works closely to keep the people in our community engaged and involved in our mission.

-Alissa is working towards her BA in Criminal justice from Old Dominion University.
+Alissa has BA in Criminal Justice from Old Dominion University.